Block of Flats Insurance

 Terrorism cover available

 If you live in a block of flats (and are therefore a leaseholder) you should be aware that you may still be exposed to financial risk in the event of an insurance claim.
-This is because the block of flats buildings policy often does not cover your fixtures and fittings.
+This is because the block buildings policy often does not cover your fixtures and fittings.

 What are fixtures and fittings?